Last Updated on June 7, 2023 by Christine Kaaloa

 Top 15 things that will ruin your vacation and ways to recover it

 Encountering theft is usually ranked the top of worst and most feared travel experiences (next to violent crime).
-Someone lifted something from your bag when you left it in your hotel/hostel.
+Someone lifted something from your bag when you left it in your hotel or hostel.
 Maybe a thief slashed your purse and ran off with it or you got pickpocketed in a crowded subway.
 You feel violated, alone and like you’ve been punched in the stomach.
 It certainly can color your experience of a country.
 I’ve seen grown men cry.